 The group responsible for the audit-trail plan will hold a conference for organizations submitting bids on Friday.
 Bids are due on April 25, according to the group’s website.

 Thomson Reuters Corp. and SunGard Data Systems Inc. will also seek to win the contract to build and manage the audit trail.
 The former is a data and news provider while the latter offers trading and risk management systems.
 Bloomberg LP, the parent company of Bloomberg News, competes with Thomson Reuters in supplying financial news and information.

 Other firms offering consulting, telecommunications, data and technology systems that intend to submit offers for the audit-trail initiative include Sapient Corp.
-(SAPE), Wipro Ltd., Grant Thornton LLP, Capgemini Financial Services USA Inc., BT Group Plc (BT) and GXS Inc. GXS, a spinoff of General Electric Co., helped develop the Basic computer language, according to a company history on its website.
+(SAPE:US), Wipro Ltd., Grant Thornton LLP, Capgemini Financial Services USA Inc., BT Group Plc (BT:US) and GXS Inc. GXS, a spinoff of General Electric Co., helped develop the Basic computer language, according to a company history on its website.

 Broad interest in the audit-trail project isn’t surprising, Sang Lee, managing partner at Boston-based research firm Aite Group LLC, said in an e-mail.

 “For those technology vendors and exchanges with substantial technology business, it gives them the opportunity for revenue generation as well as becoming the central hub for data collection and dissemination,” he said.